-PC based audio processing software is a great solution stations on a limited budget that cannot afford high end air chain processors.
-There are many LPFM’s, Part 15 stations and others that can get great sounding audio and RDS for a very reasonable price.
+PC-based audio processing software is a great solution station on a limited budget that cannot afford high-end air chain processors.
+There are many LPFM’s, Part 15 stations, and others that can get great-sounding audio and RDS for a very reasonable price.
 Currently, the AM settings do not allow asymmetrical modulation, which is more of a US thing.
 There is some talk of adding it in a later update.

 Wireless IP Ethernet (802.11) technology has been around for a while.
 Many know it as “WIFI” but you could also call it “WLAN” or something similar.
 Like many other Ethernet technologies, WLAN relies on a spoke and hub connection system.
-The hub being the wireless access point or router and the individual hosts (PC’s, tables, phones, etc) being the end point for each connection.
+The hub is the wireless access point or router and the individual hosts (PCs, tablets, phones, etc) are the end point for each connection.
 In a wired network, it is usually some type of switch that forms the center of the network data distribution system.

 This technology was developed by several vendors for military communications systems and for OLPC (One Laptop Per Child) programs in Africa and other places.
 Each link acts to extend the boundaries of the network, thus the more users there are, the more useful the network becomes.

 Advantages of mesh networking:

 Networks are self-forming; once the nodes are configured and can see other network nodes, the network automatically forms

 Networks are self-healing; if one node drops offline, traffic is automatically routed to other nodes.
 If the node comes back up, it is included back into the network

 High fault tolerance; in areas where many nodes exist and can see each other, the failure of any single node does not affect the rest of the network